verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

                     prefix: "/greet"
 ```

-A brief description of each field in the model follows.
+A brief description of each field in the model:

-* `apiVersion` - Version of the model custom resource definition used
+* `apiVersion` - Version of the model custom resource definition
 * `kind` - Standard name of the model custom resource definition
 * `metadata.name` - The name used to create the model's custom resource
 * `metadata.namespace` - The namespace used to create this model's custom resource